The El Cotillo beaches and El Cotillo lagoons are a great draw for people staying all over the island and are one of El Cotillo’s greatest assets.

 Just south of the village is the Piedra Playa (Stone Beach) also known as both the Wild Beach and Surfers’ Beach locally and is shown as Playa del Castillo on many maps.
 Despite its name it does have lots of lovely soft sand – 1.5km of it in fact.
 It is less than a 10 minute walk from the new harbour.

-This is the most popular beach for water sports including surfers, kite surfers and wind surfers.
-Many surf and kite surf schools operate from this beach.
-Having said that it is still popular with sunbathers and families, particularly at the El Cotillo end.
+This beach is still popular with sunbathers and families, particularly at the El Cotillo end.

-There is a lifeguard station and a flag indicating whether it is safe for swimming or not.
+There is a lifeguard station and a flag indicating whether it is safe to swim or not.

 This is a link to a live Piedra Playa Beach webcam so you can see how busy it is, what the waves are like and whether the sun is shining!

-Nature is wonderful as most winters there is a large storm with big waves and much of the sand on this beach gets washed away.
+Nature is wonderful as in most winters there is at least one large storm with big waves and much of the sand on this beach gets washed away.
 Within a couple of months the beach repairs itself which I find quite incredible.

 2nd beach going south